-White Rock Creek Trail is a 8.7 mile moderately trafficked out and back trail located near Dallas, TX that features a river and is rated as moderate.
-The trail offers a number of activity options and is accessible year-round.
+White Rock Creek Trail is a 8.7 mile moderately trafficked out and back trail located near Dallas, Texas that features a river and is rated as moderate.
+The trail is primarily used for walking, trail running, horses, and road biking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 This trail offers refreshing variety for hikers, bikers, joggers, and rollerbladers alike as it connects Anderson Bonner Park, Harry S. Moss Nature Area, Fair Oaks Tennis Center, and eventually joins the white Rock Lake Park trail system.
 This is a concrete, 12'-wide (narrows at points to 8') path that runs along White Rock Creek in North Dallas.

 Simple paved trail loop with a few choice off-road trails.

 Hiked 8.5 miles today.
 Wouldn't hike it again.
 All paved, lots of graffiti, homeless people camped out right beside the trail near where it goes under Forest Lane.
 Can't really even enjoy the river for all the trash.
 I would bike it, but probably not alone.